seriousme/fastify-openapi-glue/README.md

 <a name="pluginExamples"></a>
 ### Plugin
-Executing `npm start` will start fastify on localhost port 3000 with the routes extracted from the [petstore example](examples/petstore/petstore-openapi.v3.json) and the [accompanying service definition](examples/petstore/service.js)
+Executing `npm start` will start fastify on localhost port 3000 with the routes extracted from the [petstore example](examples/petstore/petstore-openapi.v3.json) and the [accompanying serviceHandlers definition](examples/petstore/service.js)

 * http://localhost:3000/v2/pet/24 will return a pet as specified in service.js
 * http://localhost:3000/v2/pet/myPet will return a fastify validation error: